 I have a six year old son who is described as having special educational needs.

 Special Educational Needs (SEN) – It implies there’s something wrong with your child, doesn’t it?
-They’re somehow different from what’s ‘normal’
+They’re somehow special or they’re different.

 I don’t view it as a special educational need.
 It’s just an individual need.
 We are all individuals aren’t we?
 I’m not the same as you and your child is not the same as mine.
 So why do some people think all children should be the same in a classroom environment, why do some people think all children will achieve the same things at the same age and then should be tested on these things to be compared with their peers.
 Why should one child be the same as another?
 It doesn’t make sense to me.

-Our son, who we adopted, has all the letters after his name, He has An ECHP and ADHD, ODD, SPD, you know – the letters that are given to someone ‘special’.
-It’s a shame we need to collect and acquire these letters to get people to understand he is an individual and one size doesn’t necessarily fit all.
+Our son, who we adopted, has all the letters after his name, He has An ECHP and ADHD, ODD, SPD, you know – the letters that are given to someone Special.
+It’s a shame we need these letters to get people to understand he is an individual and one size doesn’t necessarily fit all.

 He developed self esteem and confidence in his abilities to try and do new things.

-We have found Forest School helps him to explore his needs in his own time and when he has been ready to do so.
+We have found forest school helps him to explore his needs in his own time and when he has been ready to do so.
 He developed self esteem and confidence in his abilities to try and do new things.
 He was no longer scared or anxious about failing, loosing or not succeeding.
 He is now proud of himself when he achieves and he no longer feels worried to be so.
-He wasn’t ‘special’ in the forest, he was a child allowed to be a child and was able to climb, jump, build, create, run, discover, and most importantly grow; at his pace .
+He wasn’t special in the forest, he was a child allowed to be a child and was able to climb, jump, build, create, run, discover, and most importantly grow; at his pace .
 It impacted his life so much and made such a positive difference to him.
-It was the reason I wanted to become a Forest School Leader myself, I had to find out and do more about it.
+It was the reason I became a forest school leader, I had to find out and do more about it.

 He still attends, it’s a is a way of life for him, it’s the thing he looks most forward to on a weekly basis.
-Recently, he told me they made a fire, which he was allowed to help light.
+Only this week, he told me they made a fire, which he was allowed to help light.
 He even made and drank nettle tea.
-Not something he’d get up to in an everyday classroom.
+Not something you’d get up to in an everyday classroom.